-- 1. the ASC web site (asc.erikson.edu); - 2. an on-campus writing center in the library; - 3. an online support option via asc@erikson.edu; and - 4.
-The Pick Writing Program, which provides individual support to students.
+- 1. The ASC web site (asc.erikson.edu); - 2.
+An on-campus writing center in the library; - 3.
+An online support option via asc@erikson.edu; and - 4.
+The Pick Writing Program, which provides individual and group support to students, including tutor-led peer study groups.